-The form can be collected and submitted at your local Finanzamt, or tax office.
+The form can be collected and submitted at your local Finanzamt (tax office).

 With eight pages of questions in German, it would be easy to get overwhelmed trying to answer this form.
 But don’t panic!
 We’ve created an easy online tool to spare you the work of working through the official questionnaire.
 Our free online form for tax registration in Germany allows you to get officially started as a freelancer from the comfort of your couch.
 No paperwork necessary.

-If you still want to hand in the paper version however, we have developed a handy guide to walk you through the form in English in 3 steps.
+Plus, we have created this handy guide to walk you through the form in English in 3 steps.

-Step 1: download the form and check a few things before you start
+Step 1: Get the form and check a few things before you start

-Start with the easy part of downloading the official government form (make sure to use the official form downloaded from www.formulare-bfinv.de)
+Start with the easy part of opening the online form or downloading the official government form (make sure to use the official form downloaded from www.formulare-bfinv.de).

 The following process will go much more smoothly if you already have the following things in order.
 Make sure you…